openPupil/PyPupilEXT/README.md

 ### 1.1 Install PyPupilEXT using pip

-Coming soon.
-Currently, you need to build your own wheel files to use PyPupilEXT (see next steps)
+This feature is forthcoming.
+Currently, users must compile their own wheel files to utilize PyPupilEXT (see below for instructions).

 ### 1.2 Build and install PyPupilEXT from source

-#### Step 1: Clone this repository with the included submodule.
+#### Step 1: Clone this repository including the submodules

 ```shell
 git clone --recurse-submodules https://github.com/openPupil/PyPupilEXT
 ```

-The `--recurse-submodules` option is important, as vcpkg is a submodule.
-Without this option, the 3rdparty folder will not contain vcpkg packet manager.
+The `--recurse-submodules` option is vital as vcpkg is nested as a submodule.
+Without it, the 3rdparty folder will lack the vcpkg package manager.

-#### Step 2: Create a new python 3.9. environment on your machine using conda.
+#### Step 2: Set up a Python environment on your machine using conda

 ```shell
 cd PyPupilEXT